Research Output per year

 - Skinny permutation grid classes, 17 August 2012 at 22nd Postgraduate Combinatorial Conference, University of Warwick.

-My current teaching includes the following:
+Recent teaching responsibilities include the following:

 CS103 Machines, Languages and Computation (Semester 2)

 Propositional logic and proofs using natural deduction; normal forms and satisfiability; computational complexity, P and NP; finite state automata and regular expressions, the Brzozowski algebraic method and the pumping lemma; Turing machines, undecidability, the halting problem and the Entscheidungsproblem.